Jade (song)

-"Jade" is a song by Japanese heavy metal band X Japan, released on June 28, 2011 in Europe, North and South America, and on July 13 in Japan and Southeast Asia.
+"Jade" is a song by Japanese Visual kei band X Japan, released on June 28, 2011, in Europe, North and South America, and on July 13 in Japan and Southeast Asia.
 It is the band's third single since reuniting in 2007 and the second to feature newest member Sugizo on guitar, as well as their first worldwide release.

 Background and release

-With "Jade" Yoshiki wanted to create a song that would show how X Japan is "evolving," but that still retained "the beautiful melodies and aggressiveness."
+With "Jade", Yoshiki wanted to create a song that would show how X Japan is "evolving", but that still retained "the beautiful melodies and aggressiveness."
 He stated he felt a lot of pressure when writing it, as the band knew they wanted to expand outside Japan into the Western market.
-The lyrics are entirely in English with the exception of a single line.
-With the song he wanted to express the pain that he, as well as X Japan, has experienced; saying "you should just accept it and be positive about it."
+The lyrics are entirely in English, with the exception of a single line.
+With the song, he wanted to express the pain that he, as well as the band, has experienced, saying, "you should just accept it and be positive about it."